psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    energy [Eh] and correlation correction components [Eh] for the compound method requested through cbs().

-.. psivar:: CC ROOT n DIPOLE
+.. psivar:: CCname ROOT n DIPOLE
+   CCname ROOT n (h) DIPOLE
+   CCname ROOT n DIPOLE - h TRANSITION

    Dipole array [e a0] for the requested coupled cluster level of theory and root *n* (number starts at GS = 0), (3,).
+   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

-.. psivar:: CC ROOT n QUADRUPOLE
+.. psivar:: CCname ROOT n QUADRUPOLE
+   CCname ROOT n (h) QUADRUPOLE
+   CCname ROOT n QUADRUPOLE - h TRANSITION

    Redundant quadrupole array [e a0^2] for the requested coupled cluster level of theory and root *n* (number starts at GS = 0), (3, 3).
+   Conventions for root indexing and whether h refers to transition or root irrep are as in :ref:`sec:psivarnotes`.

 .. psivar:: CC ROOT n TOTAL ENERGY
    CC ROOT n CORRELATION ENERGY